Non-Rutgers Study Abroad Programs

 Benjamin A. Gilman Study Abroad Scholarships- Available to study abroad students who receive a Pell Grant.
 For more information about the scholarship and additional eligibility requirements please visit the Gilman website.

-CIEE CIC-Partner Scholaships- Available to Rutgers students participating on this CIEE study abroad program.
-Applications will be released to students upon acceptance.
-Scholarships will be in the amount of $1500 and are primarily need-based.
+CIEE CIC-Partner Scholarships ($1500) - Available to Rutgers students participating on eligible CIEE study abroad programs.
+Students submitting applications for the Center for Global Education scholarships will be considered for a CIEE-CIC scholarship.

 CIEE Scholarships- Available to students participating in CIEE study abroad programs.
 For more information please visit the CIEE website.